Diagnosing Simulation and Hardware Barriers to Cross-Size Transfer in Equivariant Quantum Reinforcement Learning: Introduction

 Recent advances in machine learning, particularly \emph{Reinforcement Learning} (RL), have shown promise in tackling CO problems \cite{mazyavkina2021reinforcement} by learning heuristic strategies from data \cite{gambardella1995ant,zheng2021combining}.
 In parallel, \emph{Quantum Reinforcement Learning} (QRL) has emerged as a hybrid paradigm that uses quantum circuits to represent and optimize policies or value functions \cite{Dunjko2018, Skolik2023}.
 QRL holds the potential to exploit quantum parallelism for more expressive or compact policy representations.
 However, a major challenge remains: most QRL methods must be retrained from scratch for every new problem instance or size.
 This limits their practicality and scalability, especially for applications requiring generalization across varying problem sizes.

-In this work, we propose a new approach to enhance transferability in QRL by leveraging \emph{Equivariant Quantum Circuits} (EQCs) \cite{skolik2023equivariant}.
-These are structured quantum neural networks that preserve the symmetry of the problem domain, specifically, permutation invariance over city indices in TSP.
+In this work, we propose a new approach to enhance transferability in QRL by leveraging \emph{Equivariant Quantum Circuits} (EQCs) proposed in \cite{skolik2023equivariant}.
+These are structured quantum neural networks that preserve the symmetry of the problem domain (such as permutation invariance over city indices in TSP).
 This architectural inductive bias ensures that the policy output transforms consistently under input permutations, naturally aligning with the structure of symmetric CO problems.

-Let \( \theta_n \) denote the optimized parameters learned on TSP instances with \( n \) cities.
+Let \( \theta_n \) denote the optimized parameters learned on instances of a given CO problem encoded on a graph with \( n \) vertices.
 We ask the following question:

 The motivation stems from the observation that EQCs, like their classical permutation-equivariant counterparts \cite{Ouyang2021,fu2021generalizesmallpretrainedmodel}, can maintain architectural consistency across input sizes.
 This raises the possibility that a policy trained on small instances may encode structural insights that generalize across scales, analogous to transfer learning in classical ML.
 Prior work in quantum optimization, such as \cite{Brandao2018,Shaydulin_2023}, has also shown that fixed-parameter quantum algorithms like QAOA can generalize well across problem sizes, suggesting that size-agnostic inductive priors can be effective in quantum settings.